-- All of our teachers hold qualified teacher status. - We have good relationships with the other schools in our confederation and share expertise with them via the SENCO Networks. - All external partners we work with are vetted in terms of safeguarding.
+- Our staff received regular training and our teachers all hold qualified teacher status. - We have good relationships with the other schools in our confederation and share expertise with them via the SENCO Networks. - All external partners we work with are vetted in terms of safeguarding.
+These professionals include link Educational Psychologists, occupational therapists, speech and language therapists and Surrey teachers for inclusive practice (STIPS). - We encourage staff to continually update their skills and knowledge. - All external partners we work with are vetted in terms of safeguarding.
 These professionals include link Educational Psychologists, occupational therapists, speech and language therapists and Surrey teachers for inclusive practice (STIPS).